melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 ```

-The following cookies are sent with server requests:
+The following cookies are set and sent by the browser:

 ```zsh
 # On starting the server